Battle pass: History

 In Diablo IV, the battle pass offers 90 levels of items for players to unlock, including both free and premium rewards.
 However, there was some internal company debate as to whether there should be alternate forms of the battle pass system to elicit more player enthusiasm.
 Although Blizzard, the maker of Diablo IV, has not yet decided how to present the new battle pass system in Diablo IV, there is some indication that possible designs may be inspired from Call of Duty’s map battle pass that allows players to unlock the desired items first.

 The game, Overwatch 2, introduced a new battle pass system in 2022.
-Unlike Overwatch where all new heroes are made available to players, in Overwatch 2, new heroes are awarded by the new battle pass system at level 55.
+Unlike Overwatch where all new heroes are made available to players, in Overwatch 2, new heroes were originally awarded by the new battle pass system at level 55.
+This was changed in season 10, where all heroes were unlocked by default.
 In addition, heroes awarded by the battle pass do not have over-enhanced abilities that can result in unfair advantages.

 The debut of Overwatch 2s battle pass system, replacing the previous loot box system, was criticized by players as Blizzard Entertainment stated that new playable heroes would be available through the free tiers of the battle pass, though could be obtained earlier by paying for the premium battle pass.
 Blizzard also confirmed that players who miss the free hero during one season would be able to obtain the hero by a free route in future seasons.
 This was in contrast to Overwatch where all players had access to new heroes for free once they were released.
 Players considered this change a pay to win approach by Blizzard as well as forcing players to grind to get access to new heroes.
+In response to criticism of this system, as of April 16 2024, Overwatch 2 began to release all heroes for free again without locking them behind the battle pass.